drallgood/jpasskit/README.md

 The set up and start the Server you need two things:

-1. Create a Java Property object containing the two keys 'rest.bindIP' and 'rest.bindPort'
+1. Create a Java Property object containing at least the three keys 'rest.bindIP', 'rest.bindPort' and 'rest.ssl.enabled'.

+	**Note:**
+	For the Production mode, you'll have to enable SSL and provide the following 4 keys:
+	- rest.ssl.keystore.path : The path to the keystore where the SSL certificate for this server is stored
+	- rest.ssl.keystore.type : The type of this keystore (e.g. PKCS12 or JKS)
+	- rest.ssl.keystore.password : The password to access the keystore
+	- rest.ssl.key.password : The password to access the private key

+	Apple requires all production passes to use SSL.
 2. An implementation of IPKRestletServerResourceFactory.

 The IPKRestletServerResourceFactory is used to create instances of three classes: PKDeviceResource.
 PKPassResource, PKLogResource.
 You'll need to subclass each of these and provide your own implementations.